raganwald-deprecated/homoiconic/2008-11-16/joy.md

 (Warblers are actually in a whole 'nother family of birds that introduce *duplication*.
 Other members of that family include the Mockingbird and Starling.
 They're incredibly useful for introducing ideas like iteration and recursion.)

-You could say that combinators take a string of symbols (like x, y, z, w,, and so forth), then they introduce some erasing, some duplication, some permutation, and add some parentheses.
+You could say that combinators take a string of symbols (like x, y, z, w, and so forth), then they introduce some erasing, some duplication, some permutation, and add some parentheses.
 That they work to rearrange our string of symbols.

 We have seen that parentheses are allowed, and that some combinators introduce parentheses.
 Before you say that the combinators introduce new symbols, remember that parentheses are *punctuation*.
 If you think of the symbols as words and the parentheses as punctuation, you see that the combinators simply rearrange the words and change the punctuation without introducing new words.